xinwenfu/Cyber-Range/README.md

 - Now connect to the VM again, following the steps from earlier

 ## SSH (e.g. Putty)
 You may access the Kali VM and Metasploitable VM through SSH, e.g., [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or the native *ssh* command under MacOS and Linux.
+Please note Metasploitable does not support RDP.

 |Machine       |	SSH Port |	Command Example             |	RDP Support |